jarne/password/README.md

 password
 =
-a simple library to generate passwords
+A simple library to generate passwords

 ## Install